 Some time ago, I was provoked by the phrase “we do not want to be associated with martial arts”, then I started with this photographic project.

-A big part of my life, I have practiced the martial arts, or fighting arts if you want to.
-It's a big part of me and have undoubtedly helped shape me into the person I am today.
+A big part of my life, I have practiced martial arts or fighting arts if you want to.
+It’s a big part of me and has undoubtedly helped shape me into the person I am today.

-For me, martial art is not so much about kicking someone’s ass (given, that's part of it).
-But it is a long journey towards an unattainable goal, a perfection one cannot quite reach.
-It requires focus, concentration and not least dedication.
+For me, martial art is not so much about kicking someone’s ass (given, that’s part of it).
+But it is a long journey towards an unattainable goal, and a perfection one cannot quite reach.
+It requires focus, concentration, and not least, dedication.

 - The architect who is a taekwondo practitioner and runs a school in the evening.

 - Physiotherapists who travel around the world and participate in tournaments.

 - The classical musician who, as one man, trains Pencak Silat before he goes abroad to graduate, and then open a school in Denmark.

 One thing is for sure: All the “troublemakers” – as we are sometimes associated with – they disappear shortly after starting.